Table of Contents

-Brightlio’s Ultimate Guide to Unified Communications as a Service
+Unified Communications as a Service – Brightlio’s Ultimate Guide

-This guide aims to provide you with all the information you need to answer your UCaaS-related questions to see if UCaaS is right for you.
+This guide aims to provide a complete overview of unified communications technology so that you can determine if UCaaS is right for your business.
 This resource is for a general audience with an interest in UCaaS.
 If you have additional technical or vendor-specific questions or would like a free, no-obligation quote for a UCaaS solution, Brightlio’s team of UCaaS resellers is here to help.

 A Brief History of Telephony